Fundamental Duties – Article 51(A), Difference Between Fundamental Rights & Duties

 Legal Enforcement Violation of Fundamental Rights can lead to legal action against the government or individuals responsible.
 Violation of Fundamental Duties does not lead to legal action; they are more of a moral and ethical guide.

-Historical Context Inspired by the Bill of Rights in the U.S. Constitution.
+Historical Context Taking inspiration from the Bill of Rights in the U.S. Constitution.
 Inspired by the Directive Principles of State Policy and socio-cultural values.

 Examples Right to Equality, Right to Freedom of Speech, Right to Education, etc. Respect for the National Flag and National Anthem, Promoting scientific temper, Safeguarding public property, etc.